Here is a look at the life of award-winning actor Dick Van Dyke.

 Children: with Marjorie (Willett) Van Dyke: Christian, Barry, Stacy, Carrie

 Married his childhood sweetheart, Marjorie, with a ceremony on a live radio show, “Bride and Groom.”

-Is the older brother of comedian Jerry Van Dyke.
+Was the older brother of late comedian Jerry Van Dyke.

 Performs with an a cappella group, “The Vantastix.”